ganderzz/dylanpaulus.com/src/content/post/css-box-model/index.md

 ## What is the Box Model?

 It comes with great danger to myself to tell you that the web is made of boxes.
 Yes, it's boxes all the way down.
-Take a look at this website—open the Element Inspector in the browser's dev tools and add <br />`* { border: 1px solid red; }` .
+Take a look at this website—open the Element Inspector in the browser's dev tools and add `* { border: 1px solid red; }`.
 Look at all those fine boxes.

 <div class="full-bleed">
   <img src="css-box-model/css-box-model-red-boxes.png" alt="The dylanpaulus.com website with visible borders around each box element." />